camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/20-migrate-from-fox/30-migrate-server.html.md

   * `fox-cycle-glassfish-$FOX_VERSION`
   * `fox-platform-jobexecutor-rar`
   * `fox-tasklist-$FOX_VERSION`
 * Copy the jobexecutor resource adapter `$DISTRIBUTION_PATH/modules/camunda-jobexecutor-rar-$PLATFORM_VERSION.rar` to `$FOX_HOME/glassfish/domains/<domain>/autodeploy`.
-The jobexecutor resourse adapter has to be deployed first because the artifact `camunda-glassfish-ear-$PLATFORM_VERSION.ear` depends on it and cannot be deployed successfully without the resource adapter.
+The jobexecutor resource adapter has to be deployed first because the artifact `camunda-glassfish-ear-$PLATFORM_VERSION.ear` depends on it and cannot be deployed successfully without the resource adapter.
 If you try to deploy both components with the auto-deploy feature in one step you should be aware that in that case the deployment order is not defined.
-Due to this we propose to startup the GlassFish to initially deploy the jobexecutor resource adapter.
-After a successful startup shutdown the GlassFish.
+Due to this, we propose to startup the GlassFish to initially deploy the jobexecutor resource adapter.
+After a successful startup, shutdown the GlassFish application server.
 * Copy the artifact `$DISTRIBUTION_PATH/modules/camunda-glassfish-ear-$PLATFORM_VERSION.ear` to `$FOX_HOME/glassfish/domains/<domain>/autodeploy`.
-* After a successful startup the Camunda BPM platform is installed.
+* After a successful startup, the Camunda BPM platform is installed.

-Since Camunda BPM 7.0 you can configure built-in process engine plugins, for more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins).
+Since Camunda BPM 7.0 you can configure built-in process engine plugins.
+For more details see [this section](ref:/guides/user-guide/#process-engine-process-engine-plugins-list-of-built-in-process-engine-plugins) of the user guide.

 ### Replace the Camunda fox webapps with Camunda BPM webapps (GlassFish)